Why the pro-Trump QAnon movement is gaining popularity in Japan | DW | 25.01.2021

-After emerging among conspiracy theorists in the US, the far-right group is expanding its network of like-minded believers around the world.
+After emerging among conspiracy theorists in the US, the far-right QAnon movement is expanding to include a small but dedicated band of like-minded believers in Japan.
 Julian Ryall reports from Tokyo.

 Experts point out that social media has made the message of conspiracy theorists far easier to disseminate

-Undeterred by the mayhem at the Capitol in Washington and the near-universal condemnation of Donald Trump's failures in the dying days of his presidency, the Japanese chapter of the far-right QAnon movement is standing by its man.
+Undeterred by the mayhem at the Capitol in Washington and the near-universal condemnation of Donald Trump's failures in the dying days of his presidency, the small but committed Japanese chapter of the far-right QAnon movement is standing by its man.

-The group clearly has an axe to grind with its monarchy, as members are also convinced that the nearly 20,000 people who died in the tsunami triggered by an earthquake off northeast Japan in March 2011 were victims of the "artificial tsunami terrorism" overseen by the Emperor Akihito, who abdicated in April 2019.
+The group clearly has an ax to grind with its monarchy, as members are also convinced that the nearly 20,000 people who died in the tsunami triggered by an earthquake off northeast Japan in March 2011 were victims of the "artificial tsunami terrorism" overseen by Hirohito's son Emperor Akihito, who abdicated in April 2019.

-A member of the group who goes by the name Eri claims there are at least 500 QAnon followers across Japan and a further 100 people are part of the QArmy Japan Flynn, an allied group which idolizes Michael Flynn.
+A member of the group who goes by the name Eri claims there are at least 500 QAnon followers across Japan and a further 100 people are part of the QArmy Japan Flynn — an allied group that idolizes Michael Flynn.
 The former national security advisor to Trump had to step down after just 24 days for lying over his links to Russia before the 2016 presidential election.

 As well as being convinced that Trump legitimately won the 2020 election and has been cheated out of a second term as president, QAnon Japan adherents believe that Japanese politics is "dominated by foreigners" who have sold off the nation's wealth to "global capitalists" through privatization.
 They also believe that ethnic Koreans are running the government.